AlrikF/Alrik-Portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+    text: "### Hey I’m Alrik. \U0001F44B\n\nI’m a passionate developer fueled by curiosity and a love for technology.
+I hold a Master’s degree in Computer Science from the University of Southern California and am deeply immersed in the world of Computer Science.
+My expertise lies at the intersection of Software Development, Machine Learning, Data Engineering, and Analytics, where I thrive on building impactful, practical solutions to complex problems.\n\n\n\n"
     media:
       type: ImageBlock
-      url: /images/about.jpg
+      url: /images/WhatsApp Image 2024-12-15 at 10.41.15 PM.jpeg
       altText: Hero image
     styles:
       self: